HenryMakerCH/Digital-Ariadne-Protocol/README.md

 # GFSK-Protocols
-A little work from FT8/FT4
+Inspired from FT8/FT4
+Maybe just a school-work